JadCombreau/Canonical_intake_Initialization/ScenarioAnalyser.md

 - areAllScoutResultsAndMemos
 - areAllComputationsResults

-*__Scenario Analyser__ box is preceded by the __Build Paths__ box which consist in the creation of different file paths necessary for all the Workflow and followed by the __Copy Init__ box which consists in copying the folder from our Job folder (after modifications) into the Numacous folder.*
+*__Scenario Analyser__ box is preceded by the __Build Paths__ box which consist in the creation of different file paths necessary for all the Workflow.
+This box is followed by the __Copy Init__ Workflow subpart which consists in copying folders from our Job folder (after modifications) into the Numacous folder.*

 ![Initialization components](https://user-images.githubusercontent.com/45098441/72733938-2e3ce800-3b99-11ea-9aef-180fca448d24.jpeg)
 ----------------------------